This post includes minor updates made in November 2010.

 1. Your English ability.
 For international applicants with low intermediate to high intermediate level ability, expect to focus a significant amount of your time on practicing to speak.

 2. Your comfort with interviews.
 Some people are just really good at interviewing and others are not.
 If you know that you are weak in the this area, you will really need to practice with another person who can judge your performance.

 3. The difficulty of the interview.
 Some schools simply have difficult interviews (HBS for example), while others do not (Duke for example), so take that into account.
-A great way to determine the difficulty of a particular school's interviews is to read reports written by applicants (See my earlier post regarding where to find interview reports).
+A great way to determine the difficulty of a particular school's interviews is to read reports written by applicants (See the links above to the Accepted and Clear Admit interview reports).

 Keep it simple and don't recite from memory

 Regardless of how complex the topic might be, when you tell a story, keep it simple enough for your listener to follow.
 The human brain can only absorb a limited amount of information, so when you tell a story make sure that it is something that can be easily followed and delivered very briefly.